somsirsa/somsirsa-site/content/authors/admin/_index.md

   url: "http://www.cuchd.in"

 # Short bio (displayed in user profile at end of posts)
-bio: Somsirsa is a AI Consultant and Mental Health Advocate pursuing doctoral research on Interpretable Machine Learning (Explainable AI) in the Healthcare domain.
+bio: Somsirsa is a AI Consultant and Mental Health Advocate pursuing doctoral research on Explainable AI in the Healthcare domain.
+He also advocates the ethical use of AI.
 He is also working towards inclusion of AI curriculum in schools.
+He also believes that we are students of a global classroom and has an entrepreneurial mindset.

 interests:
 - Explainable AI (XAI)